 I believe that in the creative process, we mirror and praise our Creator, in whose image we were made.
 Although He fashioned the raw materials we all use, He has given each of us the ability and desire to design or compose or concoct something brand new.
 He could have written all the songs or created all the art for us to admire, but He did not.
 He left so many things unfinished — by design, I believe!
 I think it is His way of allowing us the joy of participating in the creation of our world.
 What an honor!

 I'd like to thank the talented and generous artists of the Creative Wire Jewelry forum, who gladly shared their wisdom and experience when I was first learning, and all the great teachers and tutorial writers who have taught me so much.
 Thanks also to Denise, who took me to my very first bead show and made the gorgeous crystal and pearl bracelet that started it all!

 In the early 1800s, “limelight” was the first theatrical lighting that was bright enough to use as a spotlight.
 It was discovered that when calcium oxide, or “lime,” was heated to incandescence, it produced a brilliant white light.
 Also called Drummond’s light, after Thomas Drummond who popularized it, the limelight was commonly used to illuminate starring actors in stage productions, giving rise to the phrase “in the limelight,” which means “the center of attention.”

-The use of this term for the Limelight Designs name not only gives a nod to my theatrical background, but also illustrates my hopes that wearing my jewelry will help keep you and your unique style in the spotlight wherever you go!
+The use of this term for the Limelight Designs name not only gives a nod to my theatrical background, but also illustrates my hope that wearing my jewelry will help keep you and your singular style in the spotlight wherever you go!